aspose-psd/Aspose.PSD-Products/psd/net/conversion/psb-to-jpeg2000/_index.md

         {{< blocks/products/pf/agp/about-file-text fileFormat="jpeg2000" readMoreLink="https://docs.fileformat.com/image/jp2/" >}}
         JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
         It use wavelet technology to code lossless content in any quality at once.
-        Moreover, without any substantial penalty in coding efficiency, JPEG 2000 have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
+        Moreover, without any substantial penalty in coding efficiency, JPEG 2000 has the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
         The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
         {{< /blocks/products/pf/agp/about-file-text >}}